nesseratious/AR-Navigation/API/FloatingIcon.md

 #### The class represents a floating icon that can be used to highlight points of interest.

-Usage: Place it anywhere on the map segment and attach it to the segment.
+Usage: Place it anywhere on the [MapSegment](https://github.com/nesseratious/AR-Navigation/blob/master/API/MapSegment.md) and attach it to the segment.

 Public properties: